 Maintaining Active Membership

-Members must complete three community credits and three fundraising credits, by their cohort’s specified deadline to be considered active.
+Members must complete four community credits by their cohort’s specified deadline to be considered active.
 Credits are obtained by participating in events held by SNA.

 To stay up-to-date on events click the links below: